BeHope Presentation - Wednesday, March 5, 2014

 Dr. Gerald J. Pillay, "The Public Responsibility of a Christian University: The Apartheid Era as a Case Study, and Special Responsibilities in an Age of Secularism"

 Dr. Gerald Pillay was born in the former British colony of Natal in South Africa.
 He was awarded a B.A., and a B.D., and a Doctor of Theology from the University of Durban and also a DPhil in Philosophical Theology from Rhodes University.
 Pillay has taught Ecclesiastical History and Theology at universities in South Africa, the United States, New Zealand, and England.
 Since 2003 he has been head of Liverpool Hope University in England, one of Hope's international partners and the only ecumenical university in Europe combining Anglican and Catholic traditions.
 This lecture is sponsored by the Offices of the President and the Dean for International & Multicultural Education.

 Portrait Unveiling and Winter Happening Presentation

-On February 1 and 2, 2013 the office of International and Multicultural Education will be hosting two special events to unveil a set of original portraits, painted by Paul Collins, of Hope’s early minority and international graduates, whose stories are worthy of celebrating.
+On February 1 and 2, 2013 the office of International and Multicultural Education hosted two special events to unveil a set of original portraits, painted by Paul Collins, of Hope’s early minority and international graduates, whose stories are worthy of celebrating.

-A reception and dinner (by invitation) will take place on Friday evening, but the public is invited to join us on Saturday for a special Winter Happening lecture on the subjects of the portraits, a college-wide event in which we will present the stories of these graduates.
+A reception and dinner (by invitation) took place on Friday evening, but the public was invited to join us on Saturday for a special Winter Happening lecture on the subjects of the portraits, a college-wide event in which we presented the stories of these graduates.

 Saturday, February 2